mtumilowicz/zio2-fiber-workshop/README.txt

      def fork: URIO[R, Fiber[E, A]]
    }
    ```
+   * Forking creates a new fiber that executes the effect being forked concurrently with the current fiber.
+   * example
+        lazy val example2 = for { _ <- doSomething.fork
+        _ <- doSomethingElse
+        } yield ()
+        Here there is no guarantee about the order of execution of doSomething and doSomethingElse
 * ZIO fibers provide the join method to wait for the termination of a fiber:
     ```
     trait Fiber[+E, +A] {